 But what was the first guitar you bought for yourself?

 I had a bunch of weird guitars when we first went out, because we couldn’t afford good guitars back then.
-The first decent guitar I bought was a new Rickenbacker, in sunburst finish.
+The first decent guitar I bought was a new Rickenbacker in sunburst finish.
 Then I bought a Robin.

-Made by Dave Wintz, in Austin.
+Made by Dave Wintz, in Houston.

 Yeah, that was pretty cool.
 Then I had this weird Tele… I would always just buy these guitars, play them for six months, and then trade ’em for something else.
 I never had a multitude of guitars.
 I once had this huge hollowbody Gibson.
 I can’t remember what it was but, it fed back a lot, so I had to get rid of it.

-The first really good Fender I bought was a black Tele Deluxe from the ’70s.
+The first really good Fender I bought was a black Custom Tele from the ’70s.
 And then I bought a ’68 blond Tele and that’s been my main guitar ever since.
 I paid 400 bucks for it.

 It’s still out on the road with you?